Not All Heroes Wear Capes

 When you become an AHS Foster Hero, you are giving a second chance to an animal who needs temporary respite from the shelter as they heal from injury or illness.
 Fostering is an amazing way to help us save animals and now we’re making it super easy for you to become a part of our foster volunteer team by joining us for an online foster orientation.
 Our orientation will teach you all about the Arizona Humane Society, as well as the ins and outs of fostering for us.
 Register today and take your first step towards helping save a life of a pet in need!

 Have questions?
 We’re here to help!
-Please read through our Foster FAQs and if you still have questions and would like to give us a call, you may contact our Volunteer Services department at 602.997.7585, extension 1040.
+Please read through our Foster FAQs and if you still have questions and would like to give us a call, you may contact our Foster department at 602.997.7585, extension 2059.

 We’d Love for You to Join Our Foster Hero Program